tundeadetunji/tundeadetunji/README.md

 <p>Started out in 2009 when I tried creating School Management software for schools.
 Knew very little, but the dream was <strong>big</strong>.
 Got favorable feedbacks and enjoyed successes.
 Learnt .Net Framework, SQL, Java and Android along the way.
 In my next employment, I was able to apply what I learnt to my work building customer-facing applications.
 By then, I already had libraries of over 30, 000 lines of code (see <a href="https://github.com/tundeadetunji/all_modules" target="blank">this repo</a>), and that came in handy for day to day work.</p>

-<p>Passionate about contributing to the wow factor that the user feels when using a product I built or help build - be it inhouse, B2B or direct customers.
-I also enjoy working with APIs, Spring Boot, Microservices and scaling apps on the cloud - from CI/CD to implementing security and everything in between.</p>
+<p>Passionate about contributing to business success and customer success.</p>

 <p>You can find me on <a href="https://www.linkedin.com/in/tundeadetunji/" target="blank">LinkedIn</a>✌ - would be happy to know what I can do for you.</p>